 - If you forget to take a tablet at the usual time but you remember before you go to sleep, take it when you remember.
 If you do not remember until the following day, just take the next dose as usual.
 Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

 - Do not take melatonin for longer than your doctor advises.
-It can be prescribed for up to 13 weeks.
+It can be prescribed for up to 13 weeks for adults over 55.

 - Do not drink alcohol while you are taking melatonin because it will reduce the medicine's effectiveness in helping you to sleep.

 - Try to keep your regular appointments with your doctor.
 This is so your progress can be monitored.

 - There are some general recommendations that may help promote good sleep.
 Try to reduce the amount of caffeine you drink, especially in the afternoon and evening.
 Try to avoid eating heavy meals or drinking alcohol before bedtime.
 Exercise early in the day, rather than in the evening.